pmservice/style-transfer/README.md

 ### Local run

-1. Modify files in local_vcaps to contain vcaps of your services.
+1. Modify files in `vcaps` to contain vcaps of your services.

 Run:
 ```bash